Bullying online happens most frequently via social media platforms like Facebook, Instagram, Snapchat and TikTok.

 - Change privacy settings on their social media accounts and change any passwords that have been shared with others.

-The first thing to do if you are concerned that your teen is being bullied online is to open up a conversation, listen and be supportive.
+The first thing to do if you are concerned that your teen is experiencing online bullying is to open up a conversation, listen and be supportive.
 Cyberbullying is something to be taken seriously.

 - Talk to your child about what has been happening and try to get a clear picture about what has been happening and for how long it’s been going on.

-- Teach them how important it is to stay calm when dealing with online bullying.
-Don’t respond to bullying with aggression.
+- Teach them how important it is to stay calm when dealing with bullying online.
+Don’t respond to the online bullying with aggression.
 Encourage them to call out the bullying behaviour in a calm manner.
 For example, ‘Please stop sending these messages – this is bullying’.

 - Go through the initial steps above to try to put a stop to the abuse.